Yuri Catania

-Yuri Catania (born November 29, 1975, in Milano Italy; Lives in Switzerland Rovio Val Mara Canton Ticino) is an Italian photographer, director and creative director working in the fields of fashion and luxury.
+Yuri Catania (born November 29, 1975, in Milano, Italy; Lives in Switzerland Rovio Val Mara Canton Ticino) is an Italian photographer, director and creative director working in the fields of fashion and luxury.
 He won the Cavallo di Leonardo symbol of Milan, for the direction of Best Fashion Movie of the year by Milan Film festival internazionale di Milano in April 2014.
 The movie was commissioned by Ermanno Scervino and starring Asia Argento.
 He was selected by Praz-Delavallade to exhibit some fine art photos from the series New Yorker at ART IS HOPE, at Palais de Tokyo in Paris, in November 2013.
 He uses his photography to create street art works with the paste-up technique.
-He is the author of the land art exhibition "I Gatti di Rovio", more than 60 art installations in the heart of the town.
+He is the author of the land art exhibition "I Gatti di Rovio", with more than 60 art installations in the heart of the town.

+Fashion Career

-Fashion Career: he worked as a photographer with: Chiara Ferragni, Victoria Cabello, Asia Argento, Francesco Carrozzini, Kate Nauta, Renzo Rosso, Lindsey Wixson, Nadja Bender, Rocky Mattioli, Dree Hemingway, Jessica Stam, Andreas Seppi, Fabio Fognini, Dylan Penn, Werner Schreyer, Sebastian Sauve, Coco Rocha, Alessandra Mastronardi, Andrea Denver, Elsa Hosk, Pyper America, Sara Sampaio, Renato Sobral, Lucky Blue Smith, Pyper America, Cara Delevingne, Gianluigi Buffon, Chiara Scelsi, Kanye West.
+He worked as a photographer with: Chiara Ferragni, Victoria Cabello, Asia Argento, Francesco Carrozzini, Kate Nauta, Renzo Rosso, Lindsey Wixson, Nadja Bender, Rocky Mattioli, Dree Hemingway, Jessica Stam, Andreas Seppi, Fabio Fognini, Dylan Penn, Werner Schreyer, Sebastian Sauve, Coco Rocha, Alessandra Mastronardi, Andrea Denver, Elsa Hosk, Pyper America, Sara Sampaio, Renato Sobral, Lucky Blue Smith, Pyper America, Cara Delevingne, Gianluigi Buffon, Chiara Scelsi, Kanye West.